 The Benefits of Stainless Steel for Jewelry Design

-Stainless steel is best known as the material used to make surgical instruments, building and bridge supports, hot water heaters, microwave oven liners and other objects where strength and safety are a must.
+Stainless steel is used to make surgical instruments, building supports, hot water heaters, microwave oven liners and other objects where strength and safety are a must.
 Yet, this industrial material can also complement a delicate jewelry design.

 Physical Properties of Stainless Steel:

 Stainless steel contains at least 10% chromium and, depending on the grade of the stainless steel, it may include smaller percentages of nickel, molybdenum, titanium, niobium and other metals.
 The percentage of chromium is significant because chromium combines with oxygen to form a thin, invisible layer of chrome-containing oxide.
 This protective layer is what makes stainless steel "stainless."
 By using stainless steel findings, you are providing non-corrosive long wear and industrial-grade strength to your designs.